10: Deploying Applications Using the Prism Library 5.0 for WPF

 When you publish a WPF Prism application that has dynamically loaded modules, the shell project will typically not have project references to the dynamically loaded modules.
 As a result, the published ClickOnce application manifest also does not include those module files, and if you deploy the application using ClickOnce, the client computer will not get the module files.
 To address this, you must modify the application manifest to include the module files that are not referenced by the shell application project.

-You can publish ClickOnce applications from Visual Studio 2010 using a .NET Framework SDK tool named the Manifest Generating and Editing tool (Mage) or a custom tool that uses the ClickOnce publishing APIs.
+You can publish ClickOnce applications from Visual Studio 2013 using the Windows Software Development Kit (SDK) tool named the Manifest Generating and Editing tool (Mage) or a custom tool that uses the ClickOnce publishing APIs.
 Visual Studio exposes most of the capabilities needed for ClickOnce publishing.
 However, Visual Studio may not be available or desired for IT administrators who manage ClickOnce deployments on the server.
 Mage is designed to address most common administrative tasks for ClickOnce; it is a lightweight .NET Framework Windows-based application that can be given to your administrators.
 However, Mage requires too many detailed steps, performed in the correct order, to successfully complete common tasks such as modifying the application files listed in the application manifest.
 To make these tasks simpler, a custom utility is needed.

 The following illustration shows the typical structure for a ClickOnce application publication, based on the way Visual Studio generates the deployment folders when you publish an application with ClickOnce.
 It includes a root folder for the application, which contains the default deployment manifest (.application file).
 The default deployment manifest usually points to the most recently published version when generated by Visual Studio, but it can be changed to point to whichever version the administrator chooses.
 The root folder also contains the Setup.exe bootstrapper, which allows you to deploy prerequisites for your application that might require an installer or executable to run before deploying the application using ClickOnce.
 There is then a subfolder for the application-specific files, under which you get a separate subfolder for each version that you publish.
 The publish version is a separate project setting and entry in the deployment manifest file for versioning the deployment as a whole, as opposed to the individual assembly versions of the contained assemblies.
 The publish version is used by ClickOnce to determine when there is an update available from a client that has already installed a ClickOnce application.